Frequently recurrence properties and block families: Introduction and main results

-On the other hand, based on the seminal articles \cite{Bes16,BonGro18} much of the interest in linear dynamics shifted towards the study of $\F$-hypercyclicity for different hereditarily upward (or Furstenberg) families of subsets of the natural numbers, hence including in a single theory concepts as hypercyclity, frequent hypercyclicity, reiterative hypercyclicity or chaos, among others.
+On the other hand, based on the seminal articles \cite{Bes16,BonGro18} much of the interest in linear dynamics shifted towards the study of $\F$-hypercyclicity for different hereditarily upward (or Furstenberg) families of subsets of the natural numbers, hence including in a single theory concepts as hypercyclity, frequent hypercyclicity, reiterative hypercyclicity or chaos (see also \cite{CardeMur22}), among others.

-Thus at this point, it turns out to be natural to investigate $\F$-recurrence of linear operators for general Furstenberg families $\F$.
-This was recently studied by Bonilla, Grosse-Erdmann, L\'opez-Mart\'inez and Peris \cite{bonilla2020frequently}.
-One of their main interests there was to determine conditions under which an operator which is hypercyclic and $\F$-recurrent is automatically $\F$-hypercyclic.
-Our point of view is slightly different, and a question that we ask is whether hypercyclicity plus a strong form of recurrence ($\F$-recurrence) implies a weak form of frequent hypercyclicity ($\mathcal G$-hypercyclicity, for a Furstenberg family $\mathcal G$ that is bigger than $\F$).
-With this aim in mind we study the block family $b\F$ associated to a given family $\F$, which is essentially formed by sets that are union of finite blocks of a given set $A\in \F$, and we show that an operator that is $\F$-recurrent and hypercyclic is automatically $b\F$-hypercyclic (see Corollary \ref{F recurrence implica bF hiper}).
-Moreover, this result holds if in instead of being $\F$-recurrent the operator satisfies a weaker form of recurrence that is called the $\PP_\F$ property.
-This property turns out to be of vital importance to our investigations.
-Indeed, we are able to prove that, for adjoint operators, the converse of the mentioned result holds: any $b\F$-hypercyclic operator has the $\PP_\F$ property (and it is of course hypercyclic), see Corollary \ref{P_F sii bF hiper}.
+At this point, it turns out to be natural to investigate $\F$-recurrence of linear operators for general families $\F$, a task recently initiated by Bonilla, Grosse-Erdmann, L\'opez-Mart\'inez and Peris \cite{BonGroLopPer22JFA}.
+One of the main goals in \cite{BonGroLopPer22JFA} was to determine conditions under which an operator that is hypercyclic and $\F$-recurrent is necessarily $\F$-hypercyclic.
+Our point of view is slightly different, and a question we ask is whether hypercyclicity together with a strong property of recurrence ($\F$-recurrence) implies a weak property of frequent hypercyclicity ($\mathcal G$-hypercyclicity, for a family $\mathcal G$ that is bigger than $\F$).
+It is worth mentioning that hypercyclicity together with the strongest possible form of recurrence, density of periodic points, does not necessarily imply frequently hypercyclicity.
+This was proved by Menet in \cite{Men17} who, answering one of the main open questions at that moment in linear dynamics, exhibited an example of an operator that is chaotic but not upper frequently hypercyclic.

+With this aim in mind we study the block family $b\F$ associated to a given family $\F$, which is essentially formed by sets that are union of finite blocks of a given set $A\in \F$.
+We also introduce the notion of almost $\F$-recurrence and investigate the relationship between $b\F$-hypercyclicity and almost $\F$-recurrence plus hypercyclicity.

+An application of our results on almost $\F$-recurrence to the family of sets of positive upper Banach density leads us to the following theorem which implies our main result. \begin{theorem} On real or complex locally convex spaces, no compact perturbation of the identity can be reiteratively hypercyclic. \end{theorem}